jonnonz1/nz-statute-book/acts/public/2016/child-protection-child-sex-offender-government-agency-registration-act-2016.md

 ## Part 3 — Miscellaneous matters

-**Regulations**
+**Secondary legislation**

 ### 55 Regulations
-(1) The Governor-General may, by Order in Council, make regulations for any of the following purposes:
+(1) The Governor-General may, by Order in Council, make regulations for all or any of the following purposes:
-  (a) prescribing certain laws of foreign jurisdictions to be corresponding Acts for the purposes of this Act:
-  (b) prescribing details relating to the administration of the register:
-  (c) specifying, if a report is made otherwise than in person under section 25(2) or (5)﻿(b),—
-    (i) the circumstances in which information will be required concerning the identity of the registrable offender and the identity of the person making the report, or a document will be required verifying or supporting details in the report; and
-    (ii) the manner in which that information or document is to be provided:
+  (a) providing for anything this Act says may or must be provided for by regulations:
-  (d) providing for any other matters contemplated by this Act, necessary for its administration, or necessary for giving it full effect.
+  (b) providing for anything incidental that is necessary for carrying out, or giving full effect to, this Act.
-(2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
+(2) Regulations made under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

+### 55A Minister may identify public sector agency as specified agency or officer
+(1) The Minister may, by notice, identify a public sector agency as a specified agency or officer for the purposes of this Act.
+(2) Before making a notice under subsection (1), the Minister must consult with the Privacy Commissioner.
+(3) In this section, public sector agency has the meaning given in section 7(1) of the Privacy Act 2020.
+(4) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

+**Exclusion of liability**

+### 55B Exclusion of liability
+A person is immune from liability in civil proceedings for good-faith actions or omissions when— (a) carrying out or intending to carry out their responsibilities under this Act; or (b) performing or exercising or intending to perform or exercise their functions, duties, or powers under this Act.

 **Consequential amendments to Corrections Act 2004**